PHILOSOPHY

 Every AI visibility tool we looked at ended the same way: a chart, a score, a recommendation — and then you.
 Your team.
 Your weekend.
 Your Google Doc titled "AI SEO Ideas Q2."
 Dashboards are honest about what they are: they show you a problem and leave the solving to you.

 That is fine for a measurement layer.
 It is not fine as a product.
+The choice for a brand entering the AI Purchase Channel is simple: results driven by an agent, or another dashboard for your team to drown in.
 Brands don't come to us because they can't see that AI assistants are ignoring them.
 They come because they can see it and they don't have time to fix it.

 So Slingso is an agent.
-Specifically: it is the AI team member you onboard to run the AI Purchase Channel.
-It watches, diagnoses, writes, waits for your approval, ships, then measures whether the action moved the needle — and then it does it again tomorrow.
+Specifically: it is the AI agent you onboard as the dedicated AI Purchase Channel Manager.
+It watches, diagnoses, writes, waits for your approval, ships, then measures whether the action moved Narrative Accuracy or Purchase Likelihood — and then it does it again tomorrow.
 You open the dashboard when something needs your sign-off, not when you need to remember where the work stands.
 If we've done our job, the agent is the product.
 The dashboard is just where you approve what it made.

 Fixed plans.
 No credits.